 L571 Information Networking (3 cr.)
 P: L401.
 This course focuses on technologies for connecting computers for communication/ telecommunication.
 A discussion of the differences between digital and analog transmission is used to introduce the concept of computer networks.
 Network components and designs are compared in terms of performance, reliability, and cost.
-Communication protocols and network connectivity are presented in the light of current standards.
-Network management is discussed in relation to technical and economic strengths and security needs.

 L574 Communication in Electronic Environments (3 cr.)
 Examines conceptual perspectives on information in organizations, covering topics such as types of information, information activities, organizational culture and information technology, communication as information flow, obtaining and using information from the environment, managing information in specialized extended communities, and ethical and quality issues.
 Focus varies by type of community studied.
 May be repeated for credit when the topic varies.